GtkFontDialogButton and Gsettings

 Pango is a text layout engine.
 The documentation is on the internet.

-PangoFontDescription is a C structure and it isn’t allowed to access directly.
+PangoFontDescription is a C structure and it isn’t allowed to be accessed directly.
 The document is here.
 If you want to retrieve the font information, there are several functions.

 GSettings